slowbro/slackbot/README.md

     ./eatpl message:bot_message nameofaction

-This would create a new file, `protected/components/Slack/Event/Message/Bot_messgae/NameofactionEventAction.php`, from the highest-level `Template.php` it can find - in this case, in `protected/components/Slack/Event/Message/`
+This would create a new file, `protected/components/Slack/Event/Message/Bot_messgae/NameofactionEventAction.php`, from the highest-level `Template.phpt` it can find - in this case, in `protected/components/Slack/Event/Message/`